kartoza/bims-website/docs/src/administrator/layer-upload/publish-spatial-layer.md

 1. `Name`: The name that will appear in the layer selector on the map.
 2. Choose the desired layer from the `Layer` dropdown list.
 3. Select the appropriate style from the `Layer style` dropdown list
 4. `Abstract`: A brief description displayed when clicking the `i` icon in the layer selector.
+Abstracts should also include links to download spatial data, copyrights, full citations and any other attribution information required.

 ![Publish Spatial Layer 3](./img/publish-spatial-layer-3.png)